1600 to 1800

 Orompotoniyun, the only female Aláàfin of Oyo in history’s reign was remarkable for her investment in military resources to cope with the imperial aspirations of the next century.
 The employment of organized horsemen and foot-men in military formation which she copied from the kingdom’s northern neighbours.

 Ruling from the town his predecessor and brother, Alaafin Egungun Oju founded (near Igboho).
 Her valour and leadership laid the foundation for the then powerful “old Oyo Empire”.
-An empire that united the whole Oduduwa race as a Yoruba Nation and even subjugated various towns up to Togo and Dahomey (Now Benin Republic) with the Alaafin as the Emperor.
+An empire that united the whole Oduduwa race as a Yoruba Nation and even subjugated various towns up to Togo and Dahomey (now the Benin Republic) with the Alaafin as the Emperor.

 Just like the famed warrior queen from northern Nigeria; Queen Amina of Zaria, Alaafin Orompotoniyun Ajiun led men to war.
 She fought and conquered all battles waged against Oyo or by Oyo.
 In 1555 (a year after she became Alaafin of Oyo), she totally vanquished the Nupe warriors that had terrorized Oyo-Ile for long.